On the intersection of local Arthur packets for classical groups and applications: Abstract

 \section{Abstract}

-In this paper, for symplectic and split odd special orthogonal groups, following Atobe's refinement on M{\oe}glin's construction of local Arthur packets, we give new algorithms, comparing to those given by Atobe (\cite{Ato22}), to determine whether a given representation is of Arthur type, and determine all local Arthur packets containing a representation of Arthur type.
-Our algorithms depend on certain operators on construction data, each of which preserves representations, forming a proper subset of those used by Atobe.
-In particular, for any representation $\pi$ of Arthur type, we give a precise formula to compute the set
+In this paper, for symplectic and split odd special orthogonal groups, we develop an account of theory on the intersection problem of local Arthur packets.
+Specifically, following Atobe's reformulation on M{\oe}glin's construction of local Arthur packets, we give a complete set of operators on the construction data, based on which, we provide algorithms and Sage codes to determine whether a given representation is of Arthur type.
+Furthermore, for any representation $\pi$ of Arthur type, we give a precise formula for the set